 Audi Paint Code Location and What The Code Means

 Before beginning the Audi touch up paint process, you need to find your Audi paint code.
-All Audi color codes are located in the trunk of the vehicle but can appear in a few locations.
+All Audi color codes are located in the trunk of the vehicle but can also appear in a few other locations.
 The Audi paint code could be:

 - Under the deck lid of the trunk